mrjestone/collably-cohort1/02_1STPUSH/README.md

-# Day 2: Pushing to GitHub
+# Task 2: Pushing to GitHub

 ### **Objective**
 Today, you will connect your local Git repository to a remote repository on GitHub.
 You will push your work to the cloud, making it accessible from anywhere and starting the foundation of your professional portfolio.